A driver hit Black Lives Matter protesters. It was a neighboring town’s mayor, protesters say.

 “There’s a man standing outside with an M-16,” one speaker, who is black, told the Medford commission.
 “Now imagine if me and 20 black men came and did that.
 You guys would be saying that’s a threat.”

-The commission later asked the town’s police chief to ask the armed men to leave, citing the concerns of protesters, while noting that under Oregon’s open carry laws they had the right to be there.
+The commission later asked the town’s police chief to ask the armed men to stop open carrying outside the chamber, citing the concerns of protesters, while noting that under Oregon state law they had the right to do so.